Richard Tait (footballer)

-Richard Neil Peter Tait (born 2 December 1989) is a Scottish professional footballer who plays as a full-back for Scottish Premiership club St Mirren.
+Richard Neil Peter Tait (born 2 December 1989) is a Scottish former professional footballer who played as a full-back.

+He played professionally for Nottingham Forest, Cambridge United, Grimsby Town, Motherwell and St. Mirren.
+He has also played non-league football for Curzon Ashton and Tamworth.

 Playing career

 Early years

 Born in Galashiels, Tait began his career with Ashton-under-Lyne side Curzon Ashton.
 In January 2008, Tait was signed on a youth contract by Nottingham Forest.
 On 28 March 2009, Tait joined Conference North side Tamworth on loan.
 At the end of the 2008–09 Tait was released by Forest.

 Tamworth

 Tait was snapped up by Conference North side Tamworth following the successful loan.
 He appeared regularly for the side, and helped Tamworth gain promotion from the Conference North as champions in the 2008–09 season.

 He signed a new deal in February 2012.

 Cambridge United

 On 8 May 2013 Tait joined Cambridge United.
-He appeared in 35 league matches during the season, helping the club return to League Two, being a part of the team that won promotion by winning the 2014 Conference Premier play-off Final.
+He appeared in 35 league matches during the season, helping the club return to League Two, being a part of the team that won promotion by winning the 2014 Conference Premier play-off final.
 On 8 August 2014 Tait played in Cambridge's first match back in League Two, starting in a 1–0 home win against Plymouth Argyle.
 At the end of the 2014–15 season the club did not offer him a new deal when his contract expired.